 Everybody wants to be happy

-On the other hand issues such as poverty, oppression and stress do exist.
-There are still many places where abuse is a commonplace occurrence and where people still die victims of hunger and violence.
+However, issues such as poverty, oppression and stress exist.
+There are still many places where abuse is a commonplace occurrence and where people die victims of hunger and violence.
 Are we advocating we just close our eyes to these and pretend they do not exist?
 Certainly not.
-On the other hand, dwelling on problems and becoming depressed by them has never helped anyone.
+On the other hand, dwelling on problems and becoming depressed by them never helped anyone.

-The American Psychological Association states that teenagers as young as fourteen begin experiencing depression at least once a year until they are thirty.
+The American Psychological Association states that teenagers as young as fourteen experience depression at least once a year until they are thirty.
 Human beings have a tendency towards negativity because often negative events and feelings carry more weight than contentedness and joy.
 As a result, a lot of us experience sadness that continues to influence us long after the triggering episode has gone.
-This, in turn, increases our risk of developing illnesses such as chronic heart failure, cerebrovascular accidents, apnea, and migraine.
+This increases our risk of developing illnesses such as chronic heart failure, cerebrovascular accidents, apnea, and migraine.

 So perhaps we can all agree that it would be better to be happy than not.
 But then, a question springs to mind: